fdietz/open-source-emoji/readme.txt

 =  Why do the icons appear the wrong size compared to my text? =

-The Phantom Emoji set uses fixed size images at 22px.
+The Android font will scale with your text, but the Phantom set uses fixed size images.
 I'm working on making them scalable.

-The Android Emoji is scalable because it's a font.
-If the fixed size Emoji don't work for you, consider using that.
+The default size is 32px, but you can use 25px and 64px icons by adding the css class `emoji-64` or `emoji-25` on any HTML element in your theme.

+= Will you support Apple style icons? =

+No. They are copyright of Apple, so I can't distribute them

+= What browsers does it support? =

+Modern browsers that support `inline-block` and web fonts should work for the Android and Phantom themes.

+Internet Explorer 8 and below has some issues at the moment.
+I"m working on it.

 = Are these FAQs complete? =